hwaien/devcontainer-features/README.md

 ## Contents

-This repository contains a _collection_ of two Features - `hello` and `color`.
-These Features serve as simple feature implementations.
-Each sub-section below shows a sample `devcontainer.json` alongside example usage of the Feature.
+This repository contains a _collection_ of Feature implementations.
+Each sub-section below shows a sample `devcontainer.json` usage.

 ### `match-host-time-zone`